 One important consideration of leather, however, is that despite its durable nature, it can be damaged more easily than other types of upholstery … especially if households are full of pets and kids.

-There’s also several grades of level, impacting its durability and overall look.
-Full grain leather, for example, can withstand pressure and shows the natural grain of the hide since it has not been buffed out to limit imperfections.
+There are also several grades of level, impacting its durability and overall look.
+Full-grain leather, for example, can withstand pressure and shows the natural grain of the hide since it has not been buffed out to limit imperfections.
 Bonded leather, on the other hand, isn’t true leather since it is made by combining scrap pieces of leather with synthetic material.
 A polyurethane or latex glaze is then applied over top.